kionell/osu-downloader/README.md

 ## Status Codes

-- -3 - File failed to download.
+- -2 - File failed to download.
-- -2 - File failed to read.
+- -1 - File failed to read.
-- -1 - File failed to write.
+-  0 - File failed to write.
--  0 - Download is already in process via another entry,
 -  1 - File already exists,
 -  2 - File downloaded successfuly.
 -  3 - Written on a disk.